knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Work in the open.
 Avoid decision-making over email or in private conversations.

-	* All meetings should have a secretary, and that secretary should take notes *visibly*, e.g. on a whiteboard, so other attendees can contribute and updates notes where they see fit.
+	* All meetings should have a secretary, and that secretary should take notes *visibly*, e.g. on a whiteboard, so other attendees can contribute and update notes where they see fit.
 Ideally, meetings should also be audio recorded and made available to members who weren’t able to attend.
 Ideally, any sketches should be photographed/scanned and be included with the minutes.

 	* All decision-making between meetings should be done in an open forum, such as GitHub or Basecamp.